Metallica: 1981–1984: Formation, early years, and Kill 'Em All

 The band name came from Ulrich's friend Ron Quintana, who was thinking of names for a fanzine and was considering MetalMania or Metallica.
 After hearing the two names, Ulrich wanted the latter for his band, so he suggested Quintana use MetalMania instead.
 Dave Mustaine replied to an advertisement for a lead guitarist; Ulrich and Hetfield recruited him after seeing his expensive guitar equipment.

 Hetfield took vocal duties at the band's first gig, which took place in March 1982 at Radio City in Anaheim with newly recruited bassist Ron McGovney.
 They were chosen to open for British heavy metal band Saxon at the second gig of their 1982 U.S. tour.

 Metallica recorded its first demo, Power Metal, whose name was inspired by McGovney's early business cards, in early 1982.
 The band played as a five-piece at their fourth gig, which took place in April 1982 in Costa Mesa with lead guitarist Brad Parker, though he did not last.
 According to Mustaine, the band was "fed up" with auditioning guitar players and Hetfield became the de facto guitarist, in addition to the vocalist.
 Hetfield played guitar live for the first time at the band's fifth gig, in May 1982.
 Metal Massacre I was released on June 14, 1982; early pressings listed the band incorrectly as "Mettallica", which angered the band.
-Hetfield sang and played both bass and rhythm guitar, while Lars Ulrich played drums and Lloyd Grant was credited with a guitar solo.
+Hetfield sang and played both bass and rhythm guitar, while Lars Ulrich played drums and Lloyd Grant played a guitar solo.

 The term "thrash metal" was coined in February 1984 by Kerrang! journalist Malcolm Dome in reference to Anthrax's song "Metal Thrashing Mad".
 Prior to this, Hetfield referred to Metallica's sound as "power metal".
 In late 1982, Ulrich and Hetfield attended a show at the West Hollywood nightclub Whisky a Go Go, which featured bassist Cliff Burton in the band Trauma.
 The two were "blown away" by Burton's use of a wah-wah pedal and asked him to join Metallica.
 Hetfield and Mustaine wanted McGovney to leave because they thought he "didn't contribute anything, he just followed."
 Although Burton initially declined the offer, by the end of the year, he had accepted on the condition that the band move to El Cerrito in the San Francisco Bay Area.
 Metallica's first live performance with Burton was at the nightclub The Stone in March 1983, and the first recording to feature Burton was the Megaforce demo (1983).

 Metallica was ready to record their debut album, but when Metal Blade was unable to cover the cost, they began looking for other options.
 Concert promoter Jonathan "Jonny Z" Zazula, who had heard the demo No Life 'til Leather (1982), offered to broker a record deal between Metallica and New York City–based record labels.
 After those record labels showed no interest, Zazula borrowed enough money to cover the recording budget and signed Metallica to his own label, Megaforce Records.